tonusp/NaNo2016/A_Book_of_Changes.md

 "I think not," replied Leibniz, scratching his head where his holographic wig seemed to have provided an ideal home for some holographic headlice.
 "I have been studying this book of Lao Tzu you so thoughtfully brought along with you, along with the *I Ching* also.
 Did you know how much I studied these works when I was in Herrenhausen with Princess Sophie, in particular the fascinating binary structure of the sixty-four hexagrams?
 But no, enough of that for the present.
 The main thing is, the wisdom of Lao Tzu.
 He says

-#+BEGIN_QUOTE
-To become learned, gain daily
+> To become learned, gain daily
-To obtain Tao, reduce daily
+> To obtain Tao, reduce daily
-Reduce and reduce again
+> Reduce and reduce again
-until all action is reduced to non-action
+> ... until all action is reduced to non-action
-Then no one is left
+> Then no one is left
-Nothing is done
+> Nothing is done
-yet nothing is left undone
+> ... yet nothing is left undone
-#+END_QUOTE

 "I know all that," protested Joseph. "*Wu-wei*, the principle on non-action, getting things done by not-doing.
 I've always thought it was overrated, and I really don't see how it's going to help our friends."